megatron-uk/cyberknight-pce/README.md

 Status
 ======

+The game menu and initial intro screens are all translated and playable in English.
+The first game world (FarWorld), all monster names and most NPC names are also translated.
+The battle screen is mostly in English and all the menus in the game (ship/battle/overworld map) are all translated.
+The game can be played quite easily, but the game story is only partially done.

 English language translation status

   * Font lookup tables 99% (small number of control bytes and double height character codes unknown)